Worms Battlegrounds Review

 Worms Battlegrounds

-By Kevin Mitchell Posted on July 20, 2014
+By Kevin Mitchell | Posted: July 20, 2014

-All of the included weapons and utilities from Clan Wars makes a return (65 in total), including the 10 newly created items, such as the Winged Monkey and Bovine Blitz, a set of three cows parachuting from the sky.
+All of the included weapons and utilities from Clan Wars make a return (65 in total), including the 10 newly created items, such as the Winged Monkey and Bovine Blitz, a set of three cows parachuting from the sky.
 There are still specific ones that are missing from previous iterations of the game, including the Carpet Bomb and MB Bomb.
 At this point, I doubt we will see a Worms game that will include everything from previous games.
-My favorite weapon, the Holy Hand Grenade still features the classic “Hallelujah” before exploding through both the background and foreground levels of the map.
+My favorite weapon, the Holy Hand Grenade, still features the classic "Hallelujah" before exploding through both the background and foreground levels of the map.

-Worms Battlegrounds includes over 200 different items to allow you to customize your team of worms, but are sadly still many of the National sound banks from Armageddon.
+Worms Battlegrounds includes over 200 different items to allow you to customize your team of worms, but sadly still uses many of the National sound banks from Armageddon.
 This was an easy remedy in the previous game thanks to Steam Workshop support.
 I did enjoy using the map editor, allowing me to create my own map for use offline and online.
 Be warned, I may have gone overboard with the mines and barrels.

 Simply Put

 Worms Battlegrounds brings the chaotic Worms multiplayer experience to the new consoles for the first time in a solid package.
-I still think Team17 needs to add everything missing from the classic 2D games, but shows promise with the integration of the online clans.
+I still think Team17 needs to add everything missing from the classic 2D games, but it shows promise with the integration of the online clans.

 Note: Worms Battlegrounds was reviewed on PlayStation 4.
 A digital copy of the game was provided by the publisher/developer.